autopawn/dc2/README.md

 First improvement strategy may be arbitrary for Whitaker's method when the solution size is not restricted and it's not yet implemented for Resende and Werneck.

 Also Resende and Werneck's method is not made for instances that can left clients unassinged; this is a TODO.

-# TODOs:

-- [ ] Make PR work with Whitaker's local search.
-- [ ] Implement first improvement strategy for Resende and Werneck's local search.
-- [ ] Resende and Werneck's local search compatible with problems that can left clients unnasigned (no p-median or SPLP).
-- [ ] Speed-up mge for similar solutions.